 Our school acknowledges that student wellbeing and student learning outcomes are closely linked.
 Below are some examples of the ways in which we aim to foster wellbeing and a positive school culture:

-We organise various wellbeing experiences - past examples include Myth Busters and Canine Comprehension.
+We organise various wellbeing experiences - past examples include Calm Youth, Myth Busters and Canine Comprehension.

-We also have a new member of our team: Our Chaplain, Tracey, whose aim is to care for, help and support the students, staff, parents and the whole school community.
+We also have dedicated wellbeing support with our Chaplain, Tracey, whose aim is to care for, help and support the students, staff, parents and the whole school community.
 Despite what the title might suggest, she is not teaching religious education, but rather acts as someone who students may talk to if they have any worries or concerns, or even if they just want to share their successes!

 For more info, please get in touch!